-Use instance by type
+Use by instance type

 Use GPU instance